FNNDSC/pfdcm/README.md

 ### Setting up PACS Server

 While setting up a PACS is largely out-of-scope of this document, you can deploy the most excellent open source [Orthanc](https://www.orthanc-server.com) (developed by Sébastien Jodogne).
-We recommend a lightly customized version of this, [orthanc-fnndsc](https://github.com/FNNDSC/orthanc-fnndsc):
+We recommend a lightly customized version of this, [orthanc-fnndsc](https://github.com/FNNDSC/orthanc-fnndsc) and to use the `persistent-db` branch:

 ```bash
 git clone https://github.com/FNNDSC/orthanc-fnndsc